TokMem: One-Token Procedural Memory for Large Language Models: Related Work

-\paragraph{Parameter-based Memory.} Another line of work encodes memory directly into model parameters.
-Fine-tuning and multitask instruction tuning~\citep{wei2022finetuned,sanh2021multitask}, as well as parameter-efficient variants such as LoRA~\citep{hu2022lora} allow models to acquire new procedures, but task knowledge is entangled.
-MemoryLLM~\citep{zhong2024memoryllm} introduces latent memory pools but remian entangled.
-Prompt-based methods such as prompt tuning~\citep{lester2021power, wu2024zeroshot, wu2025ulptprompttuningultralowdimensional} store knowledge implicitly as global embeddings without selective routing, and L2P~\citep{wang2022learning} introduces modular prompt pools but still relies on an external controller to determine which prompts are retrieved.
+\paragraph{Parameter-Based Memory.} Another line of work encodes memory directly into model parameters.
+Fine-tuning and multitask instruction tuning~\citep{wei2022finetuned,sanh2021multitask} allow models to acquire new procedures, but task knowledge often becomes entangled within the shared weights.
+Parameter-efficient fine-tuning methods such as LoRA~\citep{hu2022lora} and Flora~\citep{hao2024flora} disentangle new knowledge from the pre-trained base model, but still suffer from interference when learning multiple tasks.
+Mixture-of-LoRAs~\citep{feng2024mixture} address this entanglement issue by dynamically routing inputs to task-specific experts; but the mixtures are typically invoked independently and are not designed for memory composition.
+MemoryLLM~\citep{zhong2024memoryllm} introduces latent memory pools but remains entangled.
+Prompt-based methods such as prompt tuning~\citep{lester2021power, wu2024zeroshot, wu2025ulpt} store knowledge implicitly as global embeddings without selective routing, and L2P~\citep{wang2022learning} introduces modular prompt pools but still relies on an external controller to determine which prompts are retrieved.
+Prompt compression methods~\citep{mu2023learning, chevalier-etal-2023-adapting} compress prompts into context-agnostic representations, which may distort prompt information.
 ToolGen~\citep{wang2025toolgen} compresses tools into virtual tokens but focuses on post-training the backbone through multi-stage fine-tuning.
-By contrast, TokMem keeps the backbone frozen, and introduces discrete, composable memory units that can be added or composed without retraining, supporting continual adaptation.
+By contrast, our TokMem keeps the backbone frozen and introduces dedicated memory embeddings that can be added or composed without retraining, supporting continual adaptation.

 \paragraph{Compositional Memory.} A complementary direction explores how models compose skills from simpler building blocks.
-Chain-of-thought prompting~\citep{wei2022chain} and tool-augmented reasoning frameworks such as Toolformer~\citep{schick2023toolformer} enable multi-step reasoning, but rely on textual instructions that must be re-interpreted at each step.
-Modular parameter methods~\citep{rosenbaum2018routing, pfeiffer-etal-2021-adapterfusion} create specialized adapters that can be recombined, but composition requires parameter merging or heuristic routing.
-TokMem differs by representing procedures as discrete tokens that can be chained directly in context, enabling lightweight parameter-isolated composition.
+Chain-of-thought prompting~\citep{wei2022chain} and tool-augmented reasoning frameworks such as Toolformer~\citep{schick2023toolformer} enable multi-step reasoning, but they rely on textual instructions that must be re-interpreted at each step.
+Modular parameter methods~\citep{rosenbaum2018routing, pfeiffer-etal-2021-adapterfusion} create specialized adapters that can be recombined, but composition typically requires parameter merging or heuristic routing.
+TokMem differs by representing procedures as discrete tokens that can be chained directly in generation, enabling lightweight, parameter-isolated composition.